dsarbora/InventoryTracker.Solution/README.md

 **Running the project**
 ----

-* _Clone the project from [https://github.com/dsarbora/HairSalon.Solution](https://github.com/dsarbora/HairSalon.Solution)
+* _Clone the project from [https://github.com/dsarbora/InventoryTracker.Solution](https://github.com/dsarbora/InventoryTracker.Solution)

+* Export database into phpMyAdmin:
+* _Start MAMP and click Open WebStart page in the MAMP window._
+* _In the website you're taken to, select phpMyAdmin from the Tools dropdown._
+* _Select the Import tab._
+* _Note that it's important to make sure you're not importing to a database that already exists, so make sure that a database with the same name as the one you're importing isn't already present._
+* _Select your restaurant.sql file, and click Go._
+* _Do the same for restaurant_file.sql to restore test database._

-* _Navigate in the command line to HairSalon.Solution/HairSalon.Test/_
+* _Navigate in the command line to InventoryTracker.Solution/InventoryTracker.Test/_
 * _Use the command **$dotnet restore** to import the packages used for this project._
 * _To run the tests, use the command **$dotnet test.**_
-* _To run the program, navigate in the command line to HairSalon.Solution/HairSalon._
+* _To run the program, navigate in the command line to InventoryTracker.Solution/InventoryTracker._
 * _If not not previously restored, use the command **$dotnet restore,** followed by **$dotnet build,** and then **$dotnet run** to run the program in browser.
 * _Unzip the databases._
 * _Navigate to http://localhost:5000/ in your web browser._

 ## _Technologies Used_
 * _C#_
 * _HTML & CSS_